sofaspawn/breeze/README.md

 ---
 - its a web application now.
 - but still as good
+- i'm constantly thinking of salvaging the project with code because the design team pretty much failed
+- I think I will, if nothing else, maybe YOU guys can appreciate the quick thinking + godlike development speed on my part

 ## TODO List
 - [x] Set up Reactproject structure